What lives where in Woollahra?

 Every two years we collect data on the diversity of plants and animals found in our bushland reserves and parks.
 We also monitor the water quality in local creeks and waterways.
 We use this information to assist us with the conservation and protection of our local native species and management of waterway health.

-Our most recent Environmental and Biodiversity monitoring study was conducted in late 2021 and early 2022.
-Here are some highlights of the wildlife we found.
+Our most recent Environmental and Biodiversity monitoring study was conducted in late 2024.

 What frogs can we hear?